aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 ![augmentation visualization 8](./images/8.png)

-Below image summarizes the configuration changes mentioned above.
+Below images summarizes the configuration changes mentioned above.

-After changing the pipeline_new.config file ran the training and evaluation process.
+After changing the pipeline_new.config file ran the training and evaluation process again.

-Usin tensorboard, we can see the loss charts.
+Used tensorboard, to see the improved charts.

 ![loss chart](./images/loss2.png)